Sphereon-Opensource/PEX/README.md

   for [DIF Presentation Exchange v1.0.0 specification](https://identity.foundation/presentation-exchange/spec/v1.0.0/).

-Stateful storage, signature support or credential management should be implemented in separate libraries/modules that make use of the underlying DIF Presentation Exchange implementation.
+Stateful storage, signature support or credential management should be implemented in separate libraries/modules that make use of this library.
 By keeping these separate, the PEX library will stay platform-agnostic and lean regarding dependencies.

 ## For PEX Users